arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.14.2021

+You have to watch out when using `vh` for mobile browsers.
+In short, on mobile, `vh` includes the height of the URL bar (on desktop, `vh` does not include the height of the URL bar).
+The rationale is that on mobile, the URL bar can shrink and expand (unlike on desktop).
+So by always including it, `vh` units stay consistent.

+[URL Bar Resizing](https://developers.google.com/web/updates/2016/12/url-bar-resizing) explains this in more detail.

+> Lengths defined in viewport units (i.e. `vh`) will not resize in response to the URL bar being shown or hidden.
+Instead, `vh` units will be sized to the viewport height as if the URL bar is always hidden.
+That is, `vh` units will be sized to the "largest possible viewport".
+This means `100vh` will be larger than the visible height when the URL bar is shown.

+> The Initial Containing Block (ICB) is the root containing block used when sizing elements relative to their parents.
+For example, giving the `<html>` element a style of `width: 100%; height: 100%` will make it the same size as the ICB.
+With this change, the ICB will not resize when the URL bar is hidden.
+Instead, it will remain the same height, as if the URL bar were always showing ("smallest possible viewport").
+This means an Element sized to the ICB height will not completely fill the visible height while the URL bar is hidden.

+Let's interpret that!
+Here are the main points.

+1. `vh` units are sized to the "largest possible viewport" (URL bar hidden)
+2. The ICB is sized to the "smallest possible viewport" (URL bar shown)
+3. This means `height: 100%` and `height: 100vh` behave differently

+Here are some specific problems I've run into because of this.

+- I size my element to `height: 100vh`, expecting it to take up the whole browser window.
+However, on mobile, this will cause the page to be scrollable because the URL bar will be shown.
+- I set `margin-top: 50vh` and `transform: translateY(-50%)`, expecting this to center the element vertically.
+However, on mobile, the element will be pushed down past the center, because `50vh` includes the height of the URL bar.

+Also see [this Stack Overflow post](https://stackoverflow.com/questions/37112218/css3-100vh-not-constant-in-mobile-browser) for more info.

 ### 4.13.2021